 November 24, 2020 | 11:30 a.m. - 1:00 p.m.

-THIS MEETING WILL BE HELD ON ZOOM AT 11:30 A.M.
-THE LINK WILL BE EMAILED TO REGISTRANTS CLOSER TO THE MEETING.
+VIRTUAL - ZOOM LINK WILL BE EMAILED CLOSER TO THE EVENT.

 1 hour SHRM PDCs and HRCI credit is approved.